Ear print analysis

 Ear print analysis is used as a means of forensic identification intended as an identification tool similar to fingerprinting.
 An ear print is a two-dimensional reproduction of the parts of the outer ear that have touched a specific surface (most commonly the helix, antihelix, tragus and antitragus).
 Ear prints and their use for identification were first discovered by Fritz Hirschi in 1965.
-Fritz Hirschi was the first to identify a criminal in Switzerland in 1965 and ear print analysis has also been successfully used to solve crimes in the UK and the Netherlands.
+Fritz Hirschi was the first to identify a criminal using this method, in Switzerland in 1965 and ear print analysis has also been successfully used to solve crimes in the UK and the Netherlands.
 In addition to identification, the height of an ear imprint at a crime scene may also provide investigators with information regarding the stature of the perpetrator.

 In 2002–2005 the Forensic Ear Identification (FearID) research project commenced to analyse the use of ear print evidence in criminal investigations.
 The research project was sponsored by the European Union to study the effectiveness of ear prints to be used as evidence in criminal investigations.
 The project used ear prints from 1229 donors.
 The European Commission is currently trying to create a database that will set the worldwide standard for ear print analysis.

 The reasoning behind the limited use of ear print analysis in modern day forensics is due to the complex nature of collection and analysis methods.
 There has been some success with ear print analysis but the collection methods of ear prints and the complexity of proving a print matches a specific ear makes the identification method unreliable.